tango-controls/pytango/doc/quicktour.rst

     >>>

 This is just the tip of the iceberg.
-Check the :class:`~PyTango.DeviceProxy` for the complete API.
+Check the :class:`~tango.DeviceProxy` for the complete API.

 PyTango comes with an integrated IPython_ based console called :ref:`itango`.